AguaClara/String-Digester/TricklingFilter_Final_Report.md

 ### Kinetics

 Kinetics are used to model the removal efficiencies of biological plants.
 The team believes that the best way to improve filter performance is to improve the kinetics of the filter.
 Therefore below is a literature review of kinetic models and possible solutions to increase removal.

 #### BOD Kinetic Model

 The trickling filter team assumed that the majority of BOD will be removed by the UASB reactor.
-Therefore the trickling filter will be mostly removing nutrients (i.e. Nitrogen and Phosphorus).
+Therefore the purpose of the trickling filter will be primarily removing nutrients (i.e. nitrogen and phosphorus).
 Since there is not a common nutrient removal equation that many books cite, the common BOD model will be used and compared to one paper's nutrient removal equation.
 Therefore, the team is using the modified Velz BOD kinetic model with the assumption that nutrient removal factors would be similar to BOD removal factors because they are both biological processes.
 Nutrient removal equations discussed later validate this assumption.
 The most common kinetic model for trickling filters is the modified Velz Equation.

 The modified Velz Equation from [Logan et. al. 1987](http://www.jstor.org/stable/pdf/25043431.pdf?acceptTC=true):